kuzudb/kuzu-docs/blog/2024-01-15-llms-graphs-part-2/index.md

 "if the question is about counting or aggregations retrieve records from the GDBMS by converting $Q_{NL}$ to a Cypher query;
 otherwise follow the RAG-U pipeline to retrieve chunks from documents."
 These are essentially tools to develop a control logic over your LLM applications.
-It reminds me of the good old days when there was a crazy hype around MapReduce-like "big data systems" and several initial works immediately were addressing how to develop tools/languages over these systems to implement control flows.
-Agents seem like initial answers to the question of "how do you program advanced LLM applications?"
+It reminds me of the good old days when there was a crazy hype around MapReduce-like "big data systems" and several initial works, such as [Pig Latin](https://dl.acm.org/doi/abs/10.1145/1376616.1376726) and [Ciel](https://www.usenix.org/legacy/event/nsdi11/tech/full_papers/Murray.pdf), immediately were addressing how to develop libraries/languages over these systems to implement advanced control flows.
+Agents, or the recent [LangGraph](https://github.com/langchain-ai/langgraph), seem like initial answers to the question of "how do you program advanced LLM applications?"

 ## Final Words
 I want to conclude with two final points.
 First, there are many other applications that can